Equality, diversity and inclusion

 We believe that to tackle some of our biggest challenges when it comes to EDI, we must open conversations and confront difficult issues.
 We have champions in place in each department to ensure EDI is at the heart of decision making.
 We listen to our diverse community to better understand their perspectives and respond to their needs.

-We have robust plans in place to address critical issues such as the BAME awarding gap in Higher Education.
+We have robust plans in place to address critical issues such as the BAME awarding gap in Higher Education (HE).
 Each school and department, and each individual staff member has a clear role in addressing prejudice, levelling the playing field for our students and helping each of them achieve their potential.
 Our plans are rigorously measured and reported on, and we are never complacent about our progress.

 We also know that education is key to breaking down barriers.
 Thought provoking and impactful training is available to all staff, in areas such as understanding unconscious bias, racial justice and how to be an ally.